Hilary Stokes – Employer Solutions Specialist

 From 6 April 2020 all public authorities and medium and large-sized Companies will be responsible for deciding the employment status of workers.

 Previously where the individual was engaged via an intermediary, in most cases the contractor’s limited company (often called a personal service company) the responsibility for deciding if they were an employee would rest with the individual.
-This responsibility will now shift to the engager.
+This responsibility now shifts to the engager.

 What you need to do?

-You will be responsible for deciding the employment status of workers.
+You will be responsible for determining the employment status of your workers.

 You’ll need to:

-- decide the employment status of a worker – you must do this for every contract you agree with an agency or worker
+- decide the employment status of each worker – you must do this for every contract you have with an agency or worker

 - pass your determination and the reasons for the determination to the worker and the person or organisation you contract with